 It can take some time before we receive notice of the date and time for your actual Michigan license restoration appeal hearing.

-of my cases set for a live, in-person hearing at the Livonia branch of the AHS.
-My team and I appear before each of the 5 hearing officers
+Prior to Covid, we used to have all of our cases set for a live, in-person hearing at the Livonia branch of the OHAO.

-We'll cover everything necessary to win the next day, but we won't be talking about witnesses.
-I never call witnesses.
+We'll cover everything necessary to win, but one thing we won't be talking about is witnesses.
+We never call witnesses.
 Witnesses are only a liability, and calling them is a first-class amateur mistake.
-I'll explain that in more detail when you come in.
+We’ll explain this in more detail when we meet.

-The next day, we'll go in for the hearing, which itself will last about a half hour.
+Ultimately, you’ll be thoroughly prepared, and we'll appear together for the hearing, which itself will last about a half hour.

-We'll leave that hearing room knowing we did well.
-Several weeks later, we'll receive your decision:
+We'll leave your hearing knowing we did well.
+Usually, within a few weeks, we'll receive your decision:

 For you, that means finally being able to slip a valid driver's license back into your wallet!

-As your Michigan drivers license attorney, that means I get the satisfaction of having helped someone get back what they've worked for, and deserve.
+For us, as Michigan drivers license lawyers, that means we get the satisfaction of having helped someone who deserves it to get back on the road, legally.